floodyberry/chacha-opt/README.md

 ### VISUAL STUDIO ###

-Rename `config/config.h.visualstudio` to `config/config.h`, download at least [Yasm 1.2](http://yasm.tortall.net/) and [follow the Yasm integration steps](http://yasm.tortall.net/Download.html) for your version of Visual Studio.
-Set the global Yasm parser to "Gas" and add `driver;src;config;` to the include path for C/C++ and Yasm.
+Rename `include/asmopt.h.visualstudio.yasm` to `include/asmopt.h`, download at least [Yasm 1.2](http://yasm.tortall.net/) and [follow the Yasm integration steps](http://yasm.tortall.net/Download.html) for your version of Visual Studio.
+Set the global Yasm parser to "Gas" and add `driver;src;include;` to the include path for C/C++ and Yasm.

 If you are setting Yasm flags manually, they are `-r nasm -p gas -f win[32,64]`.